UU-Hydro/RiverScape/sources/landowner_evaluation.md

-The ownership is furthermore spread over individual owners within the area. these owners need to participate in the decision process or considerer for imminent expropriation.
+The ownership is furthermore spread over individual owners within the area. these owners need to participate in the decision process or considered for imminent expropriation.
 It is therefore relevant to know the number of affected stakeholders to estimate the governance complexity of a particular measure.